pablorodrig16/Getting-and-cleaning-data-course-project/CodeBook.md

         17) timeGravityAccelerationMagnitude

-  4) 'axis': this is the axis that correspond to the measurement registered in each row.
-It can have 4 values= X, Y, Z or XYZ (in the case of magnitude)
+  4) 'fun': this is the measurement calculated function in the raw data (mean or standard deviation).
+2 values = 'mean' or 'std'

-  5) 'mean': this one contains the mean by patient and activity of raw data measurements mean(); values are unitless, they were normalized with a range from -1 to 1.
+  5) 'axis': this is the axis that correspond to the measurement registered in each row.
+It can have 4 values= 'X', 'Y', 'Z' or 'XYZ' (in the case of magnitude)

-  6) 'std': this one contain the mean by patient and activity of raw data measurements std(); values are unitless, they were normalized with a range from -1 to 1.
+  6) 'mean': this one contains the mean by patient and activity of raw data measurements ; values are unitless, they were normalized with a range from -1 to 1.

 **Study design**